Last Updated: August 30, 2023

 The electronic communication systems we use will incorporate network and software security protocols to protect the confidentiality of patient identification and imaging data and will include measures to safeguard the data and to ensure its integrity against intentional or unintentional corruption.

-Curology Medical Group providers (our "providers") are an addition to, and not a replacement for, your primary care provider.
+DLMD providers (our "Providers") are an addition to, and not a replacement for, your local primary care provider.
 Responsibility for your overall medical care should remain with your local primary care provider, if you have one, and we strongly encourage you to locate one if you do not.

-Improved access to care by enabling you to remain in your home while the Curology Medical Group provider consults and obtains test results at distant/other sites.
+Improved access to care by enabling you to remain in your home while your Provider consults and obtains test results at distant/other sites.

 More efficient care evaluation and management.